Crowbar (wrestler): World Championship Wrestling (1999–2001)

+Return to World Wrestling Federation/Entertainment (2001, 2003)

+After the closure of WCW, Ford, returning to his Devon Storm ring name, defeated fellow WCW alumnus Rick Fuller in a dark match on the April 10, 2001 edition of SmackDown!.

+Ford later wrestled in several dark matches for World Wrestling Entertainment from mid to late 2003 Ford, alternating between his Devon Storm and Crowbar ring names, wrestled against the likes of Joey Matthews and former WCW alumni Scott Steiner and Sean O'Haire in dark matches before SmackDown! as well as on Sunday Night Heat and Velocity.

 Independent circuit (2001–present)

-After the closure of WCW, Ford, returning to his Devon Storm ring name, defeated fellow WCW alumnus Rick Fuller in a dark match on the April 10, 2001 edition of SmackDown!.
 He then spent some time in the now defunct World Wrestling All-Stars promotion, where he feuded with Sabu.
 During his tenure with the company, Storm became the WWA's first and only Hardcore Champion on October 24 when he defeated Danny Dominion in a tables match.

 In early 2003, Ford wrestled briefly for Xtreme Pro Wrestling under the names Judas and Salem, losing his first match to former New Church ally Malice and winning the second against Vic Grimes.
-Ford later wrestled in several dark matches for World Wrestling Entertainment from mid to late 2003 Ford, alternating between his Devon Storm and Crowbar ring names, wrestled against the likes of Joey Matthews and former WCW alumni Scott Steiner and Sean O'Haire in dark matches before SmackDown! as well as on Sunday Night Heat and Velocity.

 On June 4, 2004, Ford began working for HealthSouth as a site coordinator and as an outpatient physical therapist.
 In addition to working in physical therapy, he returned to wrestling on the independent circuit under his Devon Storm and Crowbar ring names and began competing for various National Wrestling Alliance territories as well as other northeast independent promotions, such as the East Coast Wrestling Association, Jersey All Pro Wrestling, Bodyslam Wrestling Organization, and the Pro Wrestling Syndicate.

 On October 6, 2012, Storm was defeated by Shawn Daivari in the House of Hardcore's first show.

 Storm entered the Extreme Rising World Championship tournament which was eventually won by Stevie Richards.
 He defeated Sabu in the opening round but was defeated by Rhino in the semi-finals.

-Crowbar returning as the Timeless one made his debut for Wrestling Open in Late 2022, Wrestling matches against the likes of Jhonny Santos, Alec Price and Ryan Clancy.
+Crowbar, returning as The Timeless One, made his debut for Wrestling Open in Late 2022, Wrestling matches against the likes of Jhonny Santos, Alec Price and Ryan Clancy.